Beefsteaks Red & Rose (Lg)

 1. 1884 – original seeds discovered by Mr. James Lyde Williamson in some debris after the big Ohio River flood in friendly West Virginia!
 Lg. pink regular tomato flavored beefsteak.
 Has always produced very well for me.

-3. Aussie – heirloom from Australia.
+3. Aussie – Back for 2025!
+Heirloom from Australia.
 An impressive pink beefsteak to show off to your friends!
 Huge fruits of 1-2 lbs, borne abundantly on vigorous vines.
 Bursting with a great blend of sugar and acid….old-fashioned.
 Ind.
-85 days
+85 days Pkt….$3.00

 4. Baca’s Large Bumpy Pink – obtained from my mother-in-law, whom obtained it from her homeland in Croatia.
 A super-sized deep pink tomato with some huge bumps to match.
 Vines are vigorous and productive from years of selections.
 Juicy, mild yet very tasty.
 Ind.
 85 days